-Advancements in the area of transport phenomena, including powerful computational techniques, highresolution measurements, and the increasing availability of time-resolved data sets, will continue to support the development of chemical processes in the coming decades.
+Advancements in the area of transport phenomena, including powerful computational techniques, high-resolution measurements, and the increasing availability of time-resolved data sets, will continue to support the development of chemical processes in the coming decades.
 A detailed fundamental understanding and control of the transport of species (small molecules, biomolecules, ions, particles, cells) and energy (heat, light, etc.) at multiple length scales remains crucial for the deployment of new technologies.
-For instance, emerging technologies for (electro)chemical conversion are dominated and limited by new types of physical transport phenomena which are not considered in the "classical" chemical engineering toolbox (e.g., electrokinetic transport).
-Careful consideration of such transport limitations are essential for scaling up strategies.
-Similarly, novel processes based on biomass as feedstock require improved understanding of multiscale transport phenomena of large molecules and molecular aggregates/complexes in (bio)reactors, with dramatically decreased mobilities/diffusivities and increased sensitivity of the transport and material properties of local temperature.
-Moreover, there is an increasing interest in development and usage of complex bio-based materials, which requires further development of multiscale methods that can link molecular structure and transport to macroscale material properties.
+For instance, emerging technologies for (electro)chemical conversion are dominated and limited by new types of physical transport phenomena that are not considered in the "classical" chemical engineering toolbox (e.g., electrokinetic transport).
+Careful consideration of such transport limitations is essential for scaling up strategies.
+Similarly, novel processes based on biomass as feedstock require an improved understanding of multiscale transport phenomena of large molecules and molecular aggregates/complexes in (bio)reactors, with dramatically decreased mobilities/diffusivities and increased sensitivity of the transport and material properties of local temperature.
+Moreover, there is an increasing interest in the development and usage of complex bio-based materials, which requires further development of multiscale methods that can link molecular structure and transport to macroscale material properties.
 While gas and liquid flows have already been studied for decades from first principles, the field of multiphase flow has remained rather empirical.
+Specific attention needs to be devoted to enabling detailed (multiphase and/or reactive) simulations at larger, and preferably, industrial scales to facilitate scaleup (preferably experimentally validated).
+It is expected that artificial intelligence/machine learning methodologies can play an important role in the development of phenomenological/reduced-order models suitable for scale-up.

-Novel algorithms, strongly increased computational power, and advanced measurement techniques (such as tomography with high temporal & spatial resolution) will enable the extension of rigorous description of transport phenomena in powder flows, bubble flows, emulsions etc. Finally, the development of transport phenomena for micro- and nanosystems will be crucial to support sectors such as the micro-electronics and nano-medicine.
+Novel algorithms, strongly increased computational power, and advanced measurement techniques (such as tomography with high temporal & spatial resolution) will enable the extension of rigorous descriptions of transport phenomena in powder flows, bubble flows, emulsions etc. Finally, the development of transport phenomena for micro- and nanosystems will be crucial to support sectors such as micro-electronics and nano-medicine.
 In such systems, we often operate near the boundary between a continuum and a discrete description, which requires a dedicated approach.